Seagate/cortx/doc/integrations/pulsar/Documentation.md

 python3 pulsar-producer.py 100000
 python3 pulsar-producer.py 100000
 ```
-6. Publish as many and see that messages are received.
+6. Publish as many as you wish and see that messages are received.
 7. From the terminal we set aside for admin actions, check the topic's internal stats:
 ```
 ./bin/pulsar-admin --admin-url http://localhost:8088 persistent stats-internal public/default/test